 What to plan in your Oxford one day itinerary

 Due travel is too expensive time to time, or even you want just to recharge your battery for another week.
 You want to escape quickly from the regular life and find your nest.
 So that’s why plan a perfect Oxford one day itineray, is the best option for your body and your mind.
 The slow life rythm of the British town give you the chance to feel to be on holiday, even if it is just for a day.

-Oxford is the basic day trip from London.
-It is easy to plan one day in Oxford, or even a two days in Oxford.
-If you are a fun of the weekend trips, or you have just the last two days of the week available to travel, it is the good, not far spot from London.
+Oxford is an easy day trip from London by train.
+It is easy to plan one day in Oxford or even two days in Oxford.
+If you are a fun of the weekend trips, or you have just the last two days of the week available to travel, it is good, not far spot from London.

 Oxford is a perfect day trip from London, a relaxing and chill day out.

 Reach Oxford is easy, it is not far from London, in 1 hour and a half by train from the main stations of the big city, it is possible to go for one day in Oxford.
 It is not even expensive, we have done our day trip to Oxford for the ridiculous price of 10£ return.
 It is 5£ each way for a single day in Oxford.